-Depreciation of ROU asset is presented under "Depreciation and amortization" in Cost of Services (Note 18) and General and Administrative Expenses (see Note 19).
+Depreciation of ROU asset is presented under "Depreciation and amortization" in General and Administrative Expenses (see Note 19).

 Right-of-use assets are subject to impairment.
 Refer to the accounting policies in section Impairment of non-financial assets.

 (b) Lease liabilities